Two-Day Getaway to Columbus, Ohio

 Ohio's biggest city boasts plenty of top-tier attractions, but lesser-known neighborhoods truly reveal the town's charm.

 Start your Columbus exploration either at the Columbus Zoo and Aquarium, one of the nation's top-ranked zoos, or at Franklin Park Conservatory and Botanical Gardens, with both indoor and outdoor gardens as well as special exhibits and events.

-Downtown in Topiary Garden, sculpted evergreens re-create the scene from George Seurat's painting A Sunday Afternoon on the Isle of La Grande Jatte.
+Then venture downtown to The Topiary Park, where sculpted evergreens re-create the scene from George Seurat's painting A Sunday Afternoon on the Isle of La Grande Jatte.

-Scale the nation's largest outdoor climbing wall at Scioto Audubon Metro Park, and let the kids explore the Center of Science and Industry's playground and 300 hands-on exhibits.
+In the afternoon, scale one of the nation's largest outdoor climbing walls at Scioto Audubon Metro Park, or take in views of the city skyline as you stroll the Scioto Mile.
+Across the river, let the kids explore the Center of Science and Industry's playground and 300 hands-on exhibits.

 Relax in nearby Franklinton Arts District, home to emerging artists, breweries and galleries.
 Land-Grant Brewing Co. is both family-friendly and pet-friendly; it has one of the city's most popular beer gardens with lawn games and regular live music.

 More information: experiencecolumbus.com